-“I was surprised to learn that I was nefariously issued false birth and baptismal certificates when I was adopted to conceal my true identity and prevent me from ever reuniting with my birth parents.” —Judith Land
+“I was surprised to learn that I had been nefariously issued false birth and baptismal certificates when I was adopted to conceal my true identity and prevent me from ever reuniting with my birth parents.” —Judith Land

 Striving for well being and making sense of one’s life is at the core of human nature.
-Knowing one’s true identity has far-reaching implications for behavior, motivation, and relationships.
-Life goals develop and are influenced by our perceptions of what is feasible based on our uniqueness, individuality, character, temperament, talents, and self-identity.
-Awareness of self increases consciousness and comprehension and affects how one’s progress toward future goals are evaluated, monitored, and pursued.
+Knowing your genealogical history is an inalienable and entitled right of every person that has far-reaching implications for behavior, motivation and relationships.
+The loss of this tradition is a deprivation, which may result in the stunting of emotional development.
+Life goals develop and are influenced by our perceptions of what is feasible based on our uniqueness, individuality, character, temperament, talents and self-identity.
+Awareness of self increases consciousness and comprehension and affects how one’s progress toward future goals are evaluated, monitored and pursued.
 Knowledge is essential for grasping the significance of historical events, deciphering the narrative, and unraveling the backstory.
 The closer one is to their ideal self and reality, the happier they will be.

 Thông qua câu chuyện | Thông qua Reunion | phả hệ hoang mang